Rocking to… the drone of my MOOC course and the sound of the dogs wrestling.

 “According to Section 167.031 of the Revised Statutes of Missouri, a parent or guardian of a child, between the ages of seven (7) and seventeen (17) years of age, shall cause the child to attend regularly some public, private, parochial, parish, home school or a combination of such schools.
 Any parent may educate a child at home.
 The parent does not need a teaching certificate or need to meet any education requirements in order to provide home instruction.

 If a parent decides to home school, he or she must offer 1,000 hours of instruction during the school year, with at least 600 hours in the basics, which will be in reading, language arts, mathematics, social studies, and science.
-At least 400 of the 600 hours shall occur in the home location.
+At least 400 of the 600 hours shall occur in the regular homeschool location.

 Home school education enforcement and records pursuant to this section, and sections 210.167 and 211.031, RSMo, shall be subject to review only by the local prosecuting attorney.